snotskie/python-text-analysis/_episodes/04-built-in.md

 ahmed
 ~~~
 {: .output}

-### .split() and .join() methods
+### `split` and `join` methods
 *   Use `split` method to split a string into a list where each word is a list item
-*   Use ‘join’ to method to take all items in an iterable object (i.e. objects capable of returning its members one at a time, such as a list) made up of strings and join them into one string.
+*   Use `join` to method to take all items in an iterable object (i.e. objects capable of returning its members one at a time, such as a list) made up of strings and join them into one string.
 ~~~
 name = “Big Bird”
 print(name.split())